espressomd/espresso/doc/sphinx/lb.rst

 Lattice-Boltzmann
 =================

-For an implicit treatment of a solvent, allows to couple the molecular dynamics simulation to a Lattice-Boltzmann fluid.
+For an implicit treatment of a solvent, |es| allows to couple the molecular dynamics simulation to a Lattice-Boltzmann fluid.
 The Lattice- Boltzmann-Method (LBM) is a fast, lattice based method that, in its “pure” form, allows to calculate fluid flow in different boundary